 High availability: The shadowed Analytics data may be replicated up to 3 times.
 Each replica resides on a different Analytics node.
 The use of Analytics replicas ensures that, should an Analytics node fail over, the Analytics Service continues to work: one of the replicas is promoted to serve the shadow data that was stored on the failed over node.

-You can also create remote links to analyze data on remote Couchbase clusters, and also external links, to analyze data from external sources such as Amazon S3 or Microsoft Azure Blob.
+You can also create remote links to analyze data on remote Couchbase clusters, and also external links, to analyze data from external sources such as Amazon S3, Microsoft Azure Blob, or Google Cloud Storage.

 Use the Query service for operational queries — for example, the front-end queries behind every page display or navigation.